 OKUKAN is a school of Shitoryu Karate-Do.
-Originally founded in Brisbane at the incredible Brisbane Powerhouse by founder Sensei Sandra, OKUKAN is now located in Melbourne, where Sensei Sandra teaches all karate classes.
+Originally founded in Brisbane at the incredible Brisbane Powerhouse by Sensei Sandra Contreras.
+OKUKAN is now located in Melbourne, in our private premises in Coburg, Melbourne.
+Sensei Sandra continues to learn, and teaches all adult and children’s classes, six days a week.

-We hope that every Black Belt representing our karate school is able to show the qualities of a true warrior: to endeavour to develop a sense of courage and ‘awareness’ with complete honesty and respect for others, both on and off the tatami.
+We hope that every Black Belt coming out of our karate school is able to show the qualities of a true warrior: endeavour to develop a sense of courage and awareness with complete honesty and respect for others, in life as on the tatami.

 OKUKAN maintains formal relationships with: